At a glance

 In particular, while public liability is written on an ‘any one occurrence’ basis, products liability is typically offered as an ‘aggregate’ limit of indemnity.
 This means that the limit of indemnity applies across all claims during the policy term, not each claim in isolation.

-Customers with product-led businesses will therefore need to consider higher limits of indemnity in order to adequately manage their product-related risks.
-They should also be advised to consider product recall cover.
+Customers with product-led businesses will therefore need to consider higher limits of indemnity in order to adequately manage product-related risks.

 Other common limitations may relate to exports to the United States and Canada, or products for use in aircraft and activities involving radiation.

 “At Zurich we strive to offer cover that fully meets our customers’ needs,” says Alan.
 “We have a variety of PL solutions available, many tailored to specific trades, and take a flexible approach to underwriting.”

 Zurich is a market leader in Public and Products Liability and handles more bodily injury claims than any other insurer in the UK.